Tertiary education

 Tertiary education (also called higher education or post-secondary education) is the educational level following the completion of secondary education.
 The World Bank defines tertiary education as including universities, colleges, and vocational schools.
 Higher education is taken to include undergraduate and postgraduate education, while vocational education beyond secondary education is known as further education in the United Kingdom, or included under the category of continuing education in the United States.

 Tertiary education generally culminates in the receipt of certificates, diplomas, or academic degrees.
 Higher education represents levels 5, 6, 7, and 8 of the 2011 version of the International Standard Classification of Education structure.
-Tertiary education at a nondegree level is sometimes referred to as further education or continuing education as distinct from higher education.
+Tertiary education at a non-degree level is sometimes referred to as further education or continuing education as distinct from higher education.

-UNESCO stated that tertiary education focuses on learning endeavors in specialized fields.
+UNESCO stated that tertiary education focuses on learning endeavours in specialised fields.
 It includes academic and higher vocational education.
-The World Bank's 2019 World Development Report on the future of work argues that given the future of work and the increasing role of technology in value chains, tertiary education is becoming even more relevant for workers to compete in the labor market.
+The World Bank's 2019 World Development Report on the future of work argues that, given the future of work and the increasing role of technology in value chains, tertiary education is becoming even more relevant for workers to compete in the labor market.

 Definition

 A post-secondary graduate receives a diploma during a graduation ceremony at Germanna Community College in Virginia.

 Higher education, also called post-secondary education, third-level or tertiary education, is an optional final stage of formal learning that occurs after completion of secondary education.
 This consists of universities, colleges and polytechnics that offer formal degrees beyond high school or secondary school education.

 The International Standard Classification of Education in 1997 initially classified all tertiary education together in the 1997 version of its schema.
-They were referred to as level 5 and doctoral studies at level 6.
+It referred to them as level 5 and doctoral studies as level 6.
 In 2011, this was refined and expanded in the 2011 version of the structure.
-Higher education at undergraduate level, masters and doctoral level became levels 6, 7, and 8.
-Nondegree level tertiary education, sometimes referred to as further education or continuing education was reordered as level 4, with level 5 for some higher courses.
+Higher education at the undergraduate, master's, masters and doctoral levels became levels 6, 7, and 8.
+Non-degree level tertiary education, sometimes referred to as further education or continuing education, was reordered as level 4, with level 5 for more advanced courses.

 In the days when few pupils progressed beyond primary education or basic education, the term "higher education" was often used to refer to secondary education, which can create some confusion.
 (Note: For example, Higher Education: General and Technical, a 1933 National Union of Teachers pamphlet by Lord Eustace Percy, which is actually about secondary education and uses the two terms interchangeably.)
 This is the origin of the term high school for various schools for children between the ages of 14 and 18 (United States) or 11 and 18 (United Kingdom and Australia).